 If my product doesn’t make health claims, can I get a regular merchant account?

-Keep in mind that many of the “quick sign-up” style services, such as Square, Stripe, and PayPal, prohibit CBD.
+Keep in mind that many of the “quick sign-up” style services prohibit CBD.
 Your account may originally go through, but will later be shut down when the processing company conducts internal reviews and finds out that you’re selling CBD.
 Save yourself the trouble and don’t sign up with any merchant service provider that prohibits CBD sales.

-In some cases, you may be able to obtain a high risk merchant account, but it will be at the processor’s discretion whether or not to accept your business.
-Offshore merchant service providers may also be willing to offer you a merchant account, but remember that it will be more expensive than a domestic option.
+If you’re not approved for other options, you may be able to obtain a high risk merchant account, but it will be at the processor’s discretion whether or not to accept your business.
+Offshore merchant service providers may also be willing to offer you a CBD merchant account, but remember that it will be more expensive than a domestic option.

 While some CBD sellers in the past managed to sign up for payment processing through Shopify, the company has confirmed that products containing CBD cannot be sold through Shopify Payments.
-It suggests finding a third-party gateway for selling CBD.
+It suggests finding a third-party gateway isntead.

 Shopify may actively shut down merchant accounts for businesses selling products that contain cannabidiols.
 Note that you can still use Shopify to host your ecommerce store, you just can’t use Shopify Payments to accept credit cards through that store.